 - How will BYU Law evaluate GRE scores?

-BYU Law will average your “Percent Below” values from both your Verbal Reasoning and Quantitative Reasoning sections, and compare that average to our median LSAT score percentile.
-For example, the current BYU Law LSAT median is a 164, which is about the 90th percentile of all LSAT takers.
-Therefore, to be competitive, you should obtain an average GRE score in the 90th percentile.
+BYU Law will average your “Percent Below” values from your Verbal Reasoning, Quantitative Reasoning and Analytical Writing sections, and compare that average to our median LSAT score percentile.
+For example, the current BYU Law LSAT median is a 166, which is about the 92nd percentile of all LSAT takers.
+Therefore, to be competitive, you should obtain average GRE section scores in the 92nd percentile.

 - How will BYU Law evaluate applications that include both a GRE score and an LSAT score?